 As discussed, a complete change was made to the NHIS sample design in 2016, effectively changing the MEPS design beginning with calendar year 2017.
-Both Panels 22 and 23 reflect this new design.
-The number of variance strata formed associated with the new design is 117.
-They have been numbered from 2001 to 2117.

-In order to make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed with the new NHIS design.
-Those strata associated with the new design (implemented in 2016) have been assigned four digit values with a "2" as the first digit.
-In prior full year PUFs, those associated with the previous design will have "1" as the first of four digits.
+There were 117 variance strata originally formed under this new design intended for use until the next fully new NHIS design was implemented.
+In order to make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
+Those strata associated with the new design (implemented in 2016) were numbered from 2001 to 2117.